This post may contain affiliate links. Please read our disclosure policy.

-Garlic Tahini Eggplant is simply sauteed and dressed with tahini sauce, a Lebanese recipe favorite.
+Fried eggplant is simply sautรฉed and dressed with tahini sauce, a Lebanese recipe favorite.
 Studded with pomegranate seeds and mint, and you’ve got showstopper beauty and flavor.

-My recipe for Garlic Tahini Eggplant is my version of one of my mom’s favorites.
-The very sight of an eggplant floods my head and heart with her, and I buy far more than I could ever use up because I can’t resist them.
-To her, this Lebanese recipe dish was “fried eggplant,” but I don’t like calling mine “fried” because that always leads one think of deep fried food, which this eggplant is not.
+My recipe for Fried Eggplant is my version of one of my momโs favorites.
+The very sight of an eggplant floods my head and heart with her, and I buy far more than I could ever use up because I canโt resist them.
+This is pan fried eggplant rather than deep fried, which would be difficult for eggplant because it is such a soft vegetable.

-This eggplant is smartly selected, sliced and dredged in seasoned flour, then gently laid to sizzle in shimmering hot olive oil (hot, but not smoking).
-A finish of garlicky tahini sauce takes the game to a whole other level of layered—as in, deep!—flavor.
+This eggplant is smartly selected, sliced, and dredged in seasoned flour, then gently laid to sizzle in shimmering hot oil (hot, but not smoking).
+A finish of garlicky tahini sauce takes the game to a whole other level of layeredโas in, deep!โflavor.

 Any eggplant variety will be delicious sauteed like this.
 Just be sure your selection is firm, shiny, green-stemmed, and fresh.
+Much like the firm eggplants you would choose to make a delicious baba ganoush recipe.
 Read more about the Lebanese love of eggplant here, and how to choose one here.

-The flour needs a solid pinch of salt, and I like to also add a hit of dried mint or 7 spice, a few grinds of black pepper.
-Be sure when dredging to always knock off the excess flour, otherwise the flour will blacken and much up the olive oil.
+The flour needs a solid pinch of sea salt, paprika, garlic powder–and sometimes I’ll add a hit of dried mint or 7 spice, a few grinds of black pepper.
+Be sure when dredging to always knock off the excess flour, otherwise the flour will blacken the olive oil.
 Can you make this recipe gluten-free by dispensing with the flour?
 Yes, sure can.
-Season the eggplant directly, or try another type of flour for coating and let us know your results!
+Season the eggplant with salt and spices, or try another type of flour for coating (rice flour with a little cornstarch, for example).

-While not deep fried, there is plenty of olive oil used to make my eggplant.
+While not deep fried, thereย isย plenty of olive oil used to make pan fried eggplant.
 Eggplant is like a sponge.
 Ask my sister Peg sometime about how I used the best olive oil on the counter to make eggplant one time in Chicago.
-She’ll unleash a fury on the pricey half bottle (she’ll tell you it was even more than half) I used to sauté my eggplant.
+Sheโll unleash a fury on the pricey half bottle (sheโll tell you it was even more than half) I used to sautรฉ my eggplant.
 And for an undeserving dude no less.
 Hey, eggplant, as I said, loves olive oil as much as the rest of us.
 Just be aware this is going to happen.
 And embrace.
 Olive oil is a healthy fat, right?
+My favorites of course are Lebanese Extra Virgin Olive Oil.

-My mom’s version of this dish was so so simple.
+My momโs version of this dish was so so simple.
 She ate the eggplant immediately, out of the pan, with a dash more salt and thin pita bread.
 Eyes-closed-divine.
-I like to dress up a platter of the golden slices with garlicky tahini sauce, pomegranate seeds, mint.
+I like to dress up a platter of the golden slices with my garlickyย tahini sauce recipeย (which could be mellowed out usingย roasted garlic), pomegranate seeds, mint.
 A rummage around the fridge and pantry will find your way to dressing your platter: any herb, a yogurt sauce or vinaigrette, toasted nuts.
+The key is to be ready to serve the eggplant the moment it is out of the pan.

 Ingredients